TETRA326/Wireless-Phone-Connect-for-Linux/README.md

 Navigate to `Build Number`.
 (Can usually be found under Software Information)

 Tap on `Build Number` 7 times to enable Developer Options.

+You can now find `Developer Options` either in the Settings main page, or under About Phone.

+In Developer Options, enable `USB Debugging` and `Wireless Debugging`.

+When running the command in Step 1, your phone will display a message saying `Allow USB Debugging?`.
+If you are using a trusted personal device, you can check `Always allow from this computer` to avoid that message.

+## Support
+If you run into problems, join my public [Discord]()